edvin/kdbc/README.md

 }
 ```

-We use the table alias (`C`) to construct the SQL `WHERE c.id = :id` in a type safe manner.
+We use the table alias `c` to construct the SQL `WHERE c.id = :id` in a type safe manner.
 We can now get a specific customer:

 ```kotlin
 val customer = SelectCustomer().byId(42)